afranken/dotfiles/oh-my-zsh/README.md

 The files here are tested with [oh-my-zsh](http://ohmyz.sh/), and may not work with "regular" zsh installations.

-[Install powerline font](https://github.com/bhilburn/powerlevel9k/wiki/Install-Instructions#step-2-install-a-powerline-font) and configure iTerm to use it.
+[Nerd-Font](https://github.com/bhilburn/powerlevel9k/wiki/Install-Instructions#option-4-install-nerd-fonts) is already installed if `brew-cask-install.sh` was executed, configure iTerm to use it.

 * `zsh-bootstrap.sh` : link `.profile` to `~/.profile`
 * `.profile` : this file is loaded by every interactive shell when linked to `~/.profile`.
-* Edit `~/.zshrc` (unfortunately this can't be outsourced to a separate file)
+* Edit `~/.zshrc` (unfortunately this can't be automated or outsourced to a separate file)
     * Add ZSH Theme config:
         ```
         #ZSH_THEME="robbyrussell"